Teflon and Perfluorooctanoic Acid (PFOA)

 Studies in the lab

-Studies in lab animals have found exposure to PFOA increases the risk of certain tumors of the liver, testicles, mammary glands, and pancreas in these animals.
+Studies in lab animals have found exposure to PFOA increases the risk of certain tumors of the liver, testicles, mammary glands (breasts), and pancreas in these animals.
 In general, well-conducted studies in animals do a good job of predicting which exposures cause cancer in people.
-But for PFOA, there are clear differences in how the bodies of lab animals and humans handle this chemical.
-Because of these differences, it isn’t clear that the way this chemical causes cancers in animals would also occur in humans.
+But it isn’t clear if the way this chemical affects cancer risk in animals would be the same in humans.

 Studies in humans